 End User.
-This is generally the person actually picking up the phone and making a call.
+This is generally the person actually picking up the telephone and making a call.

 Firm Order Commitment.
-This is the 'permission' the current carrier gives to a winning carrier to port a number.
-Once an order has received FOC, it has been approved to port.
+This is the "permission" the current carrier gives to a winning carrier to port a number.
+Once an order has received FOC, it's been approved to port.

 Interconnection Agreement.
 This is a business contract between LEC/CLECs for the purpose of interconnecting their networks and exchanging telecommunications traffic.
 These are typically very complex contractual agreements that can take months to set up and come at a large expense.